- Hike to the top of Pidurangala Rock for incredible views

 This morning, you'll hike to the top of massive Pidurangala Rock near Sigiriya.
 Tour the ancient monastery and enjoy sweeping views over the jungle from the top of the volcanic hill.
 Take a break for lunch before continuing onward to Kandy, strategically situated between three mountain ranges and the Temple of the Sacred Tooth Relic (Sri Dalada Maligawa), another UNESCO World Heritage Site.

 The impressive temple complex, dating back to the 16th century, comprises numerous buildings decorated with paintings and carvings depicting Buddha.
 As the name suggests, it's home to an important relic, the tooth of the Buddha, which is carefully guarded by security night and day.

 Day 3: Trek & Learn About Tea in Nuwara Eliya

-Go for a morning hike before moving on to Nuwara Eliya, often referred to as "Little England."
-Colonized by the British, Sri Lanka’s highest town still retains an old-world grandeur.
+Go for a morning hike before moving to Nuwara Eliya, often referred to as "Little England."
+Colonized by the British, Sri Lanka's highest town still retains an old-world grandeur.
 You'll see old colonial-style hotels, a golf club that dates back to 1889, and abundant rose gardens.
 The climate here is unlike anywhere else in Sri Lanka.
-Due to the high elevation, it offers a cooler, invigorating atmosphere that makes for a pleasant journey as you travel to a tea plantation in the afternoon.
-There, you'll learn about Ceylon tea, one of Sri Lanka's main exports.
-Observe colorfully dressed tea leaf-pickers hard at work on the sloping hills.
-With incredible dexterity, they fill several sacks of tea leaves each day.
-You'll get to see the entire process, from tea bush to teapot, on this dedicated tour.
+Due to the high elevation, it offers a cooler, refreshing atmosphere that makes for a pleasant journey as you travel to a tea plantation in the afternoon.

 Day 4: Explore Horton Plains National Park